 But, do you know what that sunny vitamin does for us nutritionally?
 Vitamin C, despite popular belief, has not scientifically been proven to keep the common cold at bay, in itself.

 However, it is a scientific fact, that Vitamin C is a powerful antioxidant.
-Antioxidants boost our immune systems, and strengthen our bodies natural defenses to viruses as well as chronic diseases, like heart disease.
+Antioxidants boost our immune systems and strengthen our body's natural defenses to viruses as well as chronic diseases, like heart disease.

 Oranges, grapefruits, lemons, and limes, are what most people think about when it comes to citrus fruits.
 However, there are many different citrus fruits beyond these.
 Try tangerines, clementines, kumquats, pummelo., or ugli.

 There are also many hybrids of the separate citrus fruits.
 Think of the many orange varieties, (blood oranges, mandarins, or cara cara), pink and white grapefruits, key limes, Meyer lemons, and so many others.
 Here is a great guide to them all and how to use them: Know Your Citrus

 Citrus comes into season in North America exactly when we all need a shot of brightness, freshness, and sunshine, during the winter months, from November through April, with the peak of sweetness, in my experience, in January.

 Add Some Ginger to your smoothie

 Citrus and ginger are beautiful flavour mates and this smoothie takes advantage of that.
 Ginger, also an antioxidant and immune-boosting food, is thought to be beneficial for nausea, stomach upsets, and also for cold and flu relief.

 Spice Up Your Smoothie: A Little Hit of Cayenne